Natural ‘Pasture-Based’ Honey: Straight from the hive

 If you are planning to buy honey for its health-benefits and flavour then it must be raw honey!
 Much of the honey on grocery store shelves has been excessively heated, filtered and pasteurized, which effectively eliminates many of the benefits of the natural and amazing product bees produce.
 Raw honey is different because it has not been pasteurized, heated or fine-filtered, and therefore contains many valuable benefits.
 Raw honey contains a host of minerals, vitamins, enzymes and powerful antioxidants.
 Most importantly, it is absolutely delicious and full of body and overtones from the variety of flora it stems from.
 We strongly believe that giving the bees access to a wider diversity of food sources is key to keeping them healthy and strong.
-This is why we call our flagship honey found in retail stores “Pastured Raw Honey”.
-However, in 2017 we had the opportunity to harvest some buckwheat honey, which is being offered as a limited edition product for as long as supplies last.
+This is why we call our flagship honey found in retail stores “Pasture-based Raw Honey”.

 The story behind the honey: